 Driver licences are of two types; probationary licence and full licence.
 Stricter penalties apply for probationary licence holders.
 Full licence holders may have their licences suspended or cancelled.

-VicRoads may grant a driver licence to any qualified person over 18 years old (s 19 RSA).
+VicRoads may grant a driver licence to any qualified person over 18 years old (s 19 RS Act).
 The driver licence authorises the person to drive any category of motor vehicle referred to in the licence (e.g. a motor car or motorcycle).

 There are two types of licences: a probationary licence, and a full licence.
 Anyone who wishes to drive and who continuously lives in Victoria for at least three months must obtain a Victorian licence, or risk being charged with unlicensed driving (reg 18 Drivers Regulations) (see “Unlicensed driving”).

-Drivers obtaining a driver licence for the first time must hold such a licence on probation for three years; however, this period may be extended for drivers under 21 years (s 21(4) RSA).
+Drivers obtaining a driver licence for the first time must hold a licence on probation for three years; however, this period may be extended for drivers under 21 years (s 21(4) RS Act).
 Also, probationary licence holders whose licences have expired or been cancelled must hold the restored licence on probation.

 Probationary licence holders are required to display “P-plates” on the front and back of their vehicles (reg 55 Drivers Regulations).
-Also, probationary licence holders are required to have zero BAC while driving (s 52 RSA) (see “5 Failure to have zero BAC”).
+Also, probationary licence holders must have zero blood-alcohol content (BAC) while driving (s 52 RS Act) (see “5 Failure to have zero BAC”).

 The probation period may be waived by VicRoads in some circumstances, such as if the driver has held an interstate licence (reg 48(2) Drivers Regulations).

 Stricter penalties apply to probationary licence holders for driving offences.
 For example, their licences are immediately suspended for drink-driving offences (see “Immediate licence suspension”).